felipegutierrez/explore-storm/README.md

 Create a Fat Jar file of the project by running the command line `mvn package`.

 Deploy the topology on the cluster.
-The program will ask which application you want to run and if you want to deploy on the cluster (type CLUSTER) or run locally (type LOCAL).
+You can specify the application that you want to run by a number and the environment where you want to deploy (CLUSTER) or (LOCAL).
+If you not specify the program will ask it yo you.
 ```
-apache-storm-1.2.2/bin/storm jar /home/felipe/eclipse-workspace/explore-storm/target/explore-storm.jar org.sense.storm.App
+apache-storm-1.2.2/bin/storm jar /home/felipe/eclipse-workspace/explore-storm/target/explore-storm.jar org.sense.storm.App [application - 1,2,3,....] [local, cluster]
 ```
 Visualize the output on one of the workers log.
 ```